 Joe West (Jesse L. Martin) – Joe is finally moving on with his life, now he has a son he didn’t know about to go along with his daughter, and he even starts seeing someone.
 Sadly his adopted son had to see a glimpse into the future when his daughter is killed and put a black cloud over everything… selfish git!

-Wally West / Kid Flash (Keiynan Lonsdale) – Gains his speedster powers and become Kid Flash, though he rarely gets to do anything… still, he’s only learning!
+Wally West / Kid Flash (Keiynan Lonsdale) – Gains his speedster powers and becomes Kid Flash, though he rarely gets to do anything… still, he’s only learning!

 Julian Desmond / Doctor Alchemy (Tom Felton) – Although a bit of an arsehole and for the first third of the season, an evil mastermind (who is being mind controlled, to be fair), Julian eventually settles in to become part of “team Flash”.